Nigeria Kick Starts Voluntary Asset Repatriation Scheme

-Mr Abubakar Malami, the Minister of Justice, disclosed this to Newsmen in Bern, Switzerland on the sideline of a meeting held at the Nigerian Embassy.
+Abubakar Malami, the Minister of Justice, disclosed this to the News Agency of Nigeria (NAN) in Bern, Switzerland on the sideline of a meeting held at the Nigerian Embassy.

-Malami said that under the scheme, experts would collaborate with the Swiss Government to target funds that have not been identified in ongoing investigations.
+Mr Malami said that under the scheme, experts would collaborate with the Swiss government to target funds that have not been identified in ongoing investigations.

 It would be recalled that since 2015, $322 million looted funds have been repatriated from Switzerland.